silicon-gorge/mr-pedantic/README.md

-# SHuppet - Puppet for AWS configuration
+# Shuppet - Puppet for AWS configuration

 ## Intro

 Shuppet keeps AWS configuration in a consistent state.

 An application deployed in AWS needs at least:

   * an elastic load balancer
   * a security group for the elastic load balancer
   * another security for the application
   * an IAM role to be able to access other AWS APIs

 Shuppet creates all this configuration for you and ensures that it stays as you defined it by checking it and updating it when required.
 On top of this Shuppet also supports:

   * S3
   * DynamoDb

 Shuppet also creates a configuration per environment and ensures that it stays as defined.